Oriented discrepancy of Hamilton cycles: Introduction

 Our first result is an approximate version of \cref{conj:Dirac}. \begin{theorem} Let $k \geq 0$ and let $G$ be an $n$-vertex graph with $n \geq 30 + 4(k-1)$ and $\delta(G)\ge \frac{n + 8k}{2}$.
 Then in every orientation of $G$, there is a Hamilton cycle with at least $\frac{n+k}{2}$ edges in the same direction. \end{theorem}

-As mentioned above, \cref{conj:Dirac} can be viewed as an extension of Dirac's theorem.
-It is worth mentioning that there is by now an extremely rich literature (certainly too rich to be comprehensively surveyed here) on extensions and generalizations of Dirac's theorem in various directions.
-We refer the reader to the surveys of Gould~\cites{Gou91,Gou02,Gou14} and of K\"uhn and Osthus~\cites{KO12,KO14}.
+As mentioned above, \cref{conj:Dirac} can be viewed as an extension of Dirac's theorem, stating that Dirac's theorem holds in a ``robust way".
+Namely, not only do graphs with large minimum degree (above $n/2$) have Hamilton cycles, but the collection of Hamilton cycles is robust enough to guarantee the existence of an unbalanced Hamilton cycle in every edge-orientation.
+It is worth mentioning that there is by now an extremely rich literature (certainly too rich to be comprehensively surveyed here) on extensions and generalisations of Dirac's theorem in various directions.
+We refer the reader to the surveys of Gould~\cites{Gou91,Gou02,Gou14} and of K\"uhn and Osthus~\cites{KO12,KO14}, as well as the survey of Sudakov~\cite{Sud17} focusing on robustness-type results.

 ~

 As our second result, we study oriented discrepancy of Hamilton cycles in random graphs.
 We show that if the edge probability $p$ is above the Hamiltonicity threshold, then with high probability\footnote{i.e., with probability tending to $1$ is $n$ tends to infinity} (\whp{} for short), in every orientation of $G(n,p)$ there is a Hamilton cycle with {\em almost all} edges oriented in the same direction. \begin{theorem} Let $n$ be an integer and let $p\ge (\log{n}+\log{\log{n}}+\omega(1))/n$.
 Then $G\sim G(n,p)$ is \whp{} such that in any orientation of its edges there exists a Hamilton cycle with at least $(1-o(1))n$ edges in the same direction. \end{theorem}